 Therefore, you need to learn how to write email marketing content that intrigues and motivates recipients across the buyer journey.
 This requires a comprehensive strategy and creating calls-to-action (CTAs) that lead to a variety of goals that are appropriate at different stages of the buyer journey, not just sales.

-Recommended reading to learn more about how to write B2B email marketing messages to cannabis license holders:
+Recommended reading to learn more about how to write effective email marketing messages:

-When you track recipients’ behaviors and engagement with your email messages, you can use the data to create “next step” campaigns that lead them through the marketing funnel.
-You can also identify your hottest leads – the ones that are ready for a sales-oriented email campaign or one-to-one outreach from a salesperson on your team.
+When you track recipients’ behaviors and engagement with your email messages, you can use the data to create “next step” campaigns that lead them through the marketing funnel and buyer journey.
+You can also identify your hottest leads – the ones who are ready for a sales-oriented email campaign or one-to-one outreach from a salesperson on your team.

 Ready to connect with cannabis and hemp license holders using the Cannabiz Media License Database for sales and marketing (including B2B email marketing)?
 Schedule a demo and see how a subscription can help you reach your business goals.